harcokuppens/mirror/README.md

 and cannot do bi-directional sync like many cloud storage solutions nowadays do.

-The `diffdir` command is just 'mirror --dry-run -i' to quickly find the difference between sourcedir into  destdir.
+The `diffdir` command is just `mirror --dry-run` to quickly find the difference between sourcedir into  destdir.

+Both `mirror` and `diffdir` list the changes applied to the destdir.
+Using the `-i` option more details of the changes are listed such as attribute changes.
+With the `-q` option on `mirror` the operation is done quietly without anything reported.

 ## Installation ##

 The `mirror` and `diffdir` commands are simple scripts in `bash`, so you can easily fetch it for a specific version from github: